cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-21-BruteRatelReflexionsAnalysis.md

 # Conclusion :

-This short article illustrate a few keypoint :
+This short article illustrates a few keypoint :

 - It's much easier to change the packaging (loader) than the payload
 - Changes to the loader, or changing the loader altogether, doesn't make much difference from a dynamic analysis point of view